 Venture capitalists are eager to invest in DNA start-ups and in 2017, the amount invested in the sector totaled $3.2 billion, which is almost double the amount in 2016 ($1.7 billion).
 Last year, Grail, which is an early cancer detection start-up, managed to raise over $900 million.
 Guardant Health, a company offering a biopsy-free tumor sequencing test, raised 360 million in 2017.

 Obviously, venture capital is one option for start-ups, with funding being offered to businesses with high growth potential.
 Emerging companies get access to financing that is provided by funds and firms in exchange for equity.
 There are different types of venture capitalists, including limited liability companies and partnerships.
 The former consist of funds of funds and other pooled investment entities, insurance companies, foundations, financial endowments, pension funds, and high net worth individuals.
 Some venture capitalists specialize in certain sectors while others invest across industries.
-Other financing options for DNA start-ups include loans, lines of credit, equipment loans for used and new equipment, and rollover for business start-ups.
+Other financing options for DNA start-ups include loans, lines of credit - http://www.creditcardsforbadcredit.ca/neo-financial-secured-credit-card-and-money-account/, equipment loans for used and new equipment, and rollover for business start-ups.
 The latter is a great option for persons who have a lot of money in their retirement account.
 Obviously, this is not the best choice for business owners that are close to retirement.

 Business Plan Sections and Basics

-A good business plan is the key to success when it comes to accessing external financing - https://www.lifeoncredit.ca/.
-A DNA start-up business plan should include major sections such as required funds, credit - https://www.lifeoncredit.ca/top-12-best-credit-cards-in-canada-for-2018/ and financial forecast, location and facilities, company history, mission statement, and exit strategy.
+A good business plan is the key to success when it comes to accessing external financing - see: https://www.creditcardsforbadcredit.ca/.
+A DNA start-up business plan should include major sections such as required funds, credit and financial forecast, location and facilities, company history, mission statement, and exit strategy.
 Other sections to focus on are future products, technology, and sourcing and fulfillment.
 It is a good idea to include a section on potential customers with subsections on key customers, industry analysis, market growth, trends, and needs, and market overview.
 When it comes to marketing and sales, a good business plan covers details such as distribution and promotion, pricing, and positioning.
 Finally, a comprehensive business plan should have a strategy and implementation section with a focus on strategic alliances, competitive edge, SWOT analysis, and milestones.